HypeCheck

 Absorption & Bioavailability

-Good — MCTs bypass normal fat digestion pathways, are absorbed directly into the portal vein, and are rapidly metabolized by the liver into ketones.
-This makes them faster-acting than long-chain fats.
+Good — MCTs bypass normal fat digestion, are absorbed directly into the portal vein, and rapidly reach the liver for ketone conversion.
+Ketone elevation is measurable within 1–2 hours of ingestion.

 Red Flags to Watch For

-• GI side effects (nausea, loose stools, cramping) are commonly reported, especially at higher doses — start low and increase gradually
+• GI side effects (nausea, cramping, loose stools) are commonly reported, especially at higher doses or when taken without food — start low and increase gradually

-• Carbohydrate intake significantly blunts MCT-induced ketone production, undermining the main mechanism behind many marketed benefits
+• High carbohydrate intake significantly blunts MCT-induced ketone production, undermining the primary mechanism of action

 Products Containing Medium Chain Triglycerides (MCT)